Pumpkin Seeds: The Ultimate Guide to Roasting, Flavoring, and More

 Where can I buy pumpkin seed butter?You can find pumpkin seed butter in many health food stores and online retailers.
 It's also becoming increasingly popular in mainstream grocery stores.
 It's a great alternative to peanut butter, and it's becoming easier to find.

-(Part 9) Pumpkin Seed Recipes: Bringing the Flavour to Life
+(Part 9) pumpkin seed recipes: Bringing the Flavour to Life

 Alright, enough talk – let's get cooking!
 Here are a few simple recipes to help you get started on your pumpkin seed adventure.
 These are just a few examples to get you started, but feel free to experiment and create your own delicious pumpkin seed creations.